cpske/programming1/Tools.md

 ### Recommended

 Oracle's [Java Tutorial](https://docs.oracle.com/javase/tutorial/)
-is a *very* comprehensive Java tutorial.
+is *very* comprehensive, from beginner to advanced topics.
 The [Really Big Index](https://docs.oracle.com/javase/tutorial/reallybigindex.html) page is the best way to find specific material, so bookmark it.

 We suggest you [download the tutorial](http://www.oracle.com/technetwork/java/javase/java-tutorial-downloads-2005894.html) and install it on your computer.
 You can download the tutorial as HTML or ebooks (ePub).